 The prospect of Jim Carrey as a guy substituting for a vacationing God might thrill his fans and send tremors into the hearts of his detractors, but the reality of “Bruce Almighty” won’t exactly rock anyone’s world.
-Pic’s theatrical horizon looks solid, but doesn’t show signs of being a breakout summer hit.
+There’s remarkably little done with a premise snatched from high-concept heaven, adding yet another file to the growing cabinet of under-realized comedies.
+Carrey’s performance as an ambitious TV reporter challenging the Man Upstairs remains mostly on-track throughout, but lacks his characteristic ratio of comic fireballs.
+Pic’s theatrical horizon looks reliably solid, but doesn’t show signs of being a breakout summer hit.